dimafu/vef1-2018-h2/README.md

 ## Forsíða

-**TO DO.** Front page contains the list of all lectures.
+DONE.
+Front page contains the list of all lectures.
 It becomes indicated whether it is finished or not.
 Checkmark `✓` should be used to indicate that the lecture is finished, See below how it functions.

 DONE.
 Three buttons, one for each group should be above the list: `HTML`, `CSS` og `JavaScript`.
 In the beginning none of the buttons are active and when the button is activated lectures in the active group should only be displayed and the button should be colored with `#2d2`.
 If more buttons are activated should also show lectures from this group.
 If all the buttons are activated it is the same as if all are deactivated showing all the lectures.